Receiving: Validate first, acknowledge quickly

 Signature Bypass Attempts

 Always verify signatures before parsing the payload.
-Computing the HMAC against the raw request body, not a re-serialized version, prevents attacks where an attacker exploits JSON parsing differences:
+Computing the HMAC against the raw request body, not a re-serialised version, prevents attacks where an attacker exploits JSON parsing differences:

 raw_body = request.body.read